Budgeting for your build project

 It can also be insightful to ask other self builders near you for recommendations.

-Finally, there are a number of paid for software packages to help self builders work out their own construction costs, and there are several building cost guidance books available.
-However, you need to check if they are for consumers or trade professionals.
+There are also paid for software packages to help self builders work out their own construction costs, and there are several building cost guidance books available.
+However, you need to check if they are designed for consumers or trade professionals.

 BCIS Price Books